tuxedoar/sysadmin_stuff/LDAP/README.md

 are not written to a CSV file unless explicitly specified.

 ### Requirements
-This script should work with, at least, Python 2.7.
-Make sure you have the [python-ldap](https://pypi.python.org/pypi/python-ldap/) library, installed!.
+This script should work with Python 2.X.
+Make sure you have the [python-ldap](https://pypi.python.org/pypi/python-ldap/) library (tested with *v2.4*), installed!.

 Also, note that when establishing an SSL connection, depending on the security settings in your LDAP server, you might gonna need to perform some additional configuration on your LDAP client!.